 We've all got our own preferences, our own likes, and dislikes and our own set of reactions to any particular phenomenon but did you know that all our actions get recorded?
 In a digitally dominated era, we as a user, leave behind an online trail which becomes a weapon for concerned organizations that track them for profitable purposes.
 This is where the term “Behavioural Analytics” comes into play.

 "Behavioral analytics and personalized messaging empower brands to turn normal users to highly-engaged power users.
 Behavioral analytics are key to this because it enables brands to sense the 'digital body language' of users who may drop off, and then intervene with relevant messages." -Doug Roberge, Product Marketing for Kahuna.

 In the case of a business environment, marketing is the network that aids in comprehending customer preferences and demand for products and services as well as in planning strategies for sales and communications.
-For instance Google is a tech giant that establishes its main business on selected publicity on a search result page.
+For instance, Google is a tech giant that establishes its main business on selected publicity on a search result page.
 The company’s marketing strategy is based on web users’ preference rankings for web pages.
 (Read out a blog that emphasizes on the applications and tools addressing Google AI)

 In this blog, we’ll delve into an overview of Behavioural Analytics and how it works, bestowing special focus on its role in Marketing.

 In essence, behavioral analytics is the data that fills you in regarding how your users act on websites or mobile applications.
 This analytics doesn’t just provide information on the number of monthly active users or pageviews.

 The behavioral data extracted from the analytics facilitates core answers and provides a visual interface, allowing companies to segment its users and determine their interests and also facilitates how the user’s behavior can be leveraged to increase the engagement, retention, conversion rates as well as the lifetime value of any product and of course, ultimately the organization’s revenue.